DAndresSanchez/MLpills_Hashnode/clbdsybme000008l97oaiffmy.md

 There are some extensions of GARCH that are able to deal with these two effects, for example, AGARCH or EGARCH models.

-Estimation of parameters Similarly to what we saw in ARIMA models, the parameters "*p*" and "*q*" of the GARCH models can be estimated by plotting the ACF and PACF graphs of the squared observations.
+Estimation of parameters Similarly to what we saw in ARIMA models, the parameters *"q"* and *"p"* of the GARCH models can be estimated by plotting the ACF and PACF graphs of the squared observations.

 ## You can improve your ARIMA model!